SajeYrid/python/UPDATE PLANS.md

 IMPLEMENTED/FIXED:

 GENERAL CHANGES:
+  ADDED: Global Commands, which include
+    Quitting the game
+    Thinking for a hint
+    Opening your inventory
+    Checking Yourself to display your stats.
   CHANGED: Made the minor fights use the "miscfight" input to make coding a bit easier
   ADDED: Added # Areas for convience purposes.
   CHANGED: Quitting now uses quit() to close the program rather than simply saying "GAME OVER"